 The Leeds Arts Council agreed to co-sponsor the group if a matching grant from the Alabama State Council on the Arts was awarded.
 Using music borrowed from local churches and the Pell City community chorus, the Leeds Community Chorus began practicing with Sandra McGuire as director and Dell Smith as accompanist.

 Officially, The Leeds Community Chorus was established on February 17, 1994.
 The matching grant was awarded, which allowed the purchase of music and a small stipend for the director and accompanist.

-The first concert was held on September 1995 with Ellen Denton directing and Janet Spears accompanying.
+The first concert was held in September 1995 with Ellen Denton directing and Janet Spears accompanying.
 The theme of this first concert was “Patriot Songs.”
 The chorus also performed a Christmas concert in November of 1994.
 The Alabama State Council on the Arts partnered with the LAC to produce the chorus through 2002.
-At that time it was determined that the LAC and chorus had reached a level where they could charge an admission fee and become self-sufficient.
-While the chorus started out singing for fun, over the years it has grown as a group of choral singers that want to do the best that they can and make the community proud.
+At that time, it was determined that the LAC and chorus had reached a level where they could charge an admission fee and become self-sufficient.
+While the chorus started out singing for fun, it has grown as a group of choral singers who want to do their best and make the community proud over the years.

 The chorus has had several directors over the years.
-While Sue Jones was director, a barbershop quartet and a ladies ensemble was organized within the chorus.
+While Sue Jones was director, a barbershop quartet and a ladies’ ensemble were organized within the chorus.
 Ron Hunsinger led the chorus for many years.
 Chip Wise is the current director, with Dell Smith accompanying.

-The chorus gathers twice a year to prepare for two concerts, typically spring and fall.
+The chorus gathers twice yearly to prepare for two concerts, typically in spring and fall.
 Participation is open to all who can sing and will commit themselves to the rehearsal time necessary to prepare for the concerts.